 March 16, 2020 BK LI

-Yesterday, I sent out a communication informing the College community that the spouse of an employee at SJC Long Island tested positive for the COVID-19 virus.
-We have since received the unfortunate news that our employee has also tested positive for the coronavirus and is currently under quarantine.
+Yesterday, I sent out a communication informing the University community that the spouse of an employee at our Long Island Campus tested positive for the COVID-19 virus.
+We have since received the unfortunate news that our employee has also tested positive for the coronavirus and is under quarantine.

 ● If you are a close contact of someone with COVID-19 and develop symptoms of COVID-19, call your healthcare provider and tell them about your symptoms and your exposure.
 They will decide whether you need to be tested, but keep in mind that there is no treatment for COVID-19 and people who are mildly ill are able to isolate at home.